Féile na nGael: Format

 The general format of Féile is as follows.
 There may be some exceptions where groups have unequal numbers.
 Each Division is divided into four groups of four teams.
 All teams in each group play each other.
 A team receives two points for a win, one for a draw and no points for a loss.
-The four teams in each division that win their group qualifies for the semi finals.
+The four teams in each division that win their group qualifies for the semi-finals.
 The two semi final winners then play in the final.
 Games are twenty minutes a half instead of the standard thirty minutes.
 Teams usually play their first game on the Friday afternoon that the festival begins.
 Following this there is a parade for all teams through the main town of the county in which the Féile is being hosted.
 On the Saturday all teams play a further two group games in the morning while semi finals are played in the evening.
 The finals are played in the main GAA stadium in the host county on the Sunday of the festival.

 Successful clubs

 James Stephens of Kilkenny have won the title a record 7 times, most recently in 2008.
 Na Piarsaigh of Cork have won the Féile na nGael title 22 times, most recently in 2021.
 Glen Rovers have won the title five times.
-In all, Cork clubs have captured 14 titles and Kilkenny eleven, while Limerick, Clare and Dublin clubs have won three titles each.
+In all, Cork clubs have captured 14 titles, Kilkenny eleven and Galway seven, while Limerick, Clare and Dublin clubs have won three titles each.
+Kevin Lynch h.c from Derry have also won 7 feile na gael titles across various divisions.

 In camogie the Oulart the Ballagh club from Wexford won five Féile na nGael titles in a row from 1998 to 2002 while Douglas from Cork won three titles in a row from 2004 to 2006.
 In terms of counties Galway has the most wins with nine, followed by Dublin and Cork with seven while Wexford clubs have won the title six times.